Lovely UNESCO sights in Slovakia

 Back in time (end of 17th cent.), during the reign of the Habsburg ruler emperor Leopold I generally it was forbidden for the Protestants to build churches.
 However, later, under special conditions, they could build them if they fulfilled a list of laws called “artikula”, from this the name articular churches.

-The conditions given to the protestant believers after the Congress of Sopron were: to built only from wood, no iron nails, construction must be finished within a year, the church must be outside of city walls, and tower must be built separately.
+The conditions given to the protestant believers after the Congress of Sopron were: to be built only from wood, no iron nails, construction must be finished within a year, the church must be outside of city walls, and tower must be built separately.

 The Protestant church of Lestiny in Zilina region was constructed in the 17th century.
 The type of wood was spruce.
 What’s inside?
-The richly decorated sacristy, painted marble ceiling and illusory architecture on the walls.
+The richly decorated sacristy, painted marble ceiling, and illusory architecture on the walls.

 Did you know that our famous poet Pavol Orsagh Hviezdoslav was baptized in this church?

 The Protestant church of Hronsek in the Banska Bystrica region is an early 18th-century wooden church that was built near the river Hron in a swampy area.
 They planted linden trees all around to dry it.

 What’s inside?
 Baroque altar with six oil paintings of Christological cycle dated back to 1771 and Baroque organ from 1764.
 The capacity of this church is unbelievable – up to 1100 people.
 It is really interesting that we can find many unusual motives from Scandinavian architecture here, therefore it is assumed that craftsmen from Norway or Sweeden participated in its construction.